Doist/memcached_lock/README.markdown

     with dist_lock('test', client):
         print 'Is there anybody out there!?'

-Copyright 2010 amix the lucky stiff
+© 2010 amix the lucky stiff

 License BSD